 The good thing about HDB SBF sale launches is that there are more estates that you can choose from, compared to HDB BTO launches where flats are launched in around up to three or four estates.
 In addition, HDB provides more information about these HDB SBF flats, including the block number and unit number, allowing you to know the exact location of a unit.

-By buying an HDB SBF flat, you also get to enjoy a shorter waiting time.
+By buying an HDB SBF flat, you also may get to enjoy a shorter waiting time.
 These flats are mostly already under construction, so you can expect to move in less than three years.
-There might also be flats that are ready for you to move into.
+There might also be flats that are ready for you to move into immediately.

 HDB SBF sale launches are usually offered twice a year.
 However, do take note that you can only apply for either an HDB BTO or an SBF unit, and not both.